 Here’s a good article on how the BBC is experimenting with video.
 Traditionally a broadcaster shooting for TV, BBC News is now thinking of formats that are best suited to web audiences.
 Visual journalism and web video at BBC News

-You will also want to explore mobile, possibly vertical video as well as native video for platforms such as facebook, Instagram and snapchat.
+You will also want to explore mobile, possibly vertical video as well as ‘native video’ for platforms such as Facebook and Instagram.
 We will be coming back to these in more detail in the social & mobile section.